Vision Language Models Cannot Reason About Physical Transformation: Experiments

 \paragraph{Dissociating Sources of Bias.}

 To dissociate the source of bias—whether it arises from visual features or textual priors—we conducted two control experiments on 62 VLMs that support both image and text-only inputs.
 First, we reran the same experiments using fully white, content-free images while keeping all text input constant (\textbf{Empty Image Control}).
 Second, we removed visual input entirely, presenting only text prompts (\textbf{Text Control}).
 We used the 7-frame condition for all comparisons to enable direct pairwise evaluation.
 Model responses were evaluated as if they were answering standard conservation tasks.
 If performance were driven purely by visual cues, models should operate at chance when visual content is removed.
-Conversely, systematic deviations from chance would indicate reliance on textual biases—favoring either conservation (bias toward invariance) or non-conservation (bias toward perceptual change).
+Conversely, systematic deviations from chance indicate reliance on textual biases—favoring either conservation (bias toward invariance) or non-conservation (bias toward perceptual change).

 Figure~\ref{fig:fig3} reveals striking patterns in how models respond when visual information is degraded or removed.
-In the Empty Image Control (Panel A), when the actual conservation task required a "Conserve" answer, 85.7\% of responses remained "Conserve" under empty images.
-Critically, when the actual task required "Not Conserve" answers, models overwhelmingly switched to "Conserve" responses—71.5\% for "More" scenarios and 75.4\% for "Less" scenarios.
-The Text Control (Panel B) shows a similar but slightly attenuated pattern: 73.7\% maintain "Conserve" answers, while 69.1\% and 68.2\% of non-conserving scenarios shift to "Conserve" responses.
-Further details regarding model-level trends in control condition responses compared to conservation task performance are provided in Appendix~\ref{app:control}.
+In the Empty Image Control (Panel A), when the actual conservation task required a ``Conserve'' answer, 85.7\% of responses remained ``Conserve'' under empty images.
+Critically, when the actual task required ``Not Conserve'' answers, models overwhelmingly switched to ``Conserve'' responses—71.5\% for ``More'' scenarios and 75.4\% for ``Less'' scenarios.
+The Text Control (Panel B) shows a similar but slightly attenuated pattern: 73.7\% maintain ``Conserve'' answers, while 69.1\% and 68.2\% of non-conserving scenarios shift to ``Conserve'' responses.
+To verify these findings are not an artifact of the forced three-choice format, we additionally re-ran these experiments with an added ``I don't know'' option on a subset of $n=10$ models; the correlations remain robust (Empty Image: $r=0.591$, $p<0.0001$; Text Control: $r=0.362$, $p<0.0001$), confirming that textual biases persist regardless (see Appendix~\ref{app:idontknow}).
+Further model-level details are provided in Appendix~\ref{app:control}.